argoproj/argo-helm/CONTRIBUTING.md

 ## Publishing Changes

-Changes are automatically publish whenever a commit is merged to main.
-The CI job (see `./.github/workflows/publish.yml`).
+Changes are automatically publish whenever a commit is merged to the `main` branch by the CI job (see `./.github/workflows/publish.yml`).